lacework/go-sdk/cli/docs/lacework_compliance_google.md

 Manage compliance reports for Google Cloud.

+To list all GCP organizations and projects configured in your account:

+    lacework compliance gcp list

+To list all GCP projects from an organization, use the command:

+    lacework compliance gcp list-projects <organization_id>

 To get the latest GCP compliance assessment report, use the command:

     lacework compliance gcp get-report <organization_id> <project_id>

 These reports run on a regular schedule, typically once a day.

-To find out which GCP organizations/projects are connected to your Lacework account, use the following command:

-    lacework integrations list --type GCP_CFG

-Then, choose one integration, copy the GUID and visualize its details using the command:

-    lacework integration show <int_guid>

-To list all GCP projects from an organization, use the command:

-    lacework compliance gcp list-projects <organization_id>

 To run an ad-hoc compliance assessment use the command: